 A plastic surgeon begins to look at all aspects of the canvas.
 They work with different coloration from pale white to the deepest hues of browns and everything in between.
 Is the canvas rough, smooth, or does it have its own unique characteristics; previous scars, moles, stretch marks?
 What is the suppleness of the skin, the canvas?
 The surgeon might be working with young, taut skin, still unaffected by childbirth.
 The skin may be a thicker, softer canvas because of weight gain that sometimes occurs with age.
 Are there deep ridges and folds of skin or unevenness in the regularity across the lines of symmetry the sternum and the spine?

 There are times when the surgeon has the original breasts to work with.
 Other times, the breast area can be flat from mastectomy.
 Scar lines can vary from the work done by the breast surgeon for delayed DIEP flap surgery.
-There may be folds of skin if there was skin sparing mastectomy performed and delayed DIEP flap done.
+There may be folds of skin if a patient presents with a skin sparing, nipple sparing mastectomy performed.
+This was my experience because I had delayed DIEP flap reconstruction.
 Thickness of the skin will determine the amount of expansion and size of implant used if the patient chooses to have implant reconstruction.
 The canvas might be thicker because of previous radiation.
 All of these considerations must be carefully assessed by the reconstructive surgeon.

 Discuss Your Desired Breast Reconstruction Aesthetic Outcomes

 At the initial consult, these elements are observed, measured, and recorded for planning the work the day of surgery.
-This is why it is so important to discuss the aesthetic outcomes of your breast reconstruction with your plastic surgeon.
+Discussing the aesthetic outcomes of your breast reconstruction with your plastic surgeon is an important part of the consult.
 Talk about your anticipated surgical outcomes.
 Your desired expectations should be clearly stated with your plastic surgeon.
 Your surgeon will guide you on how closely those expectations can be met.
 Remember, the original canvas is now going to change, be rearranged, and yield a different look.

 The Work on the Canvas Begins